 Since stairs are typically high traffic areas, durable carpet like Berber is a must.
 Berber is known for its low, densely woven fibers which have the benefit of repelling dirt and debris much more efficiently than shag carpet.

-My goal in choosing a design was ensuring that I picked one that was timeless.
+My goal in choosing a design for my Hollywood carpet stairs was to ensure that I picked one that was timeless.
 I didn’t want to pick a trendy pattern that would be out of style in a couple of years.
 However, I was so torn.
-Even when I picked my carpet, I wasn’t 100% sure of my design choice.
+Even when I picked my carpet, I wasn’t 100% sure of the design choice.

 Below was the design I was in love with.
 I’ve seen it at other people’s houses in person and was obsessed.
 It looked GORGEOUS.
 However, I have this Moroccan trellis pattern in my powder room wall and in baby boy’s nursery rug.
 And I think this trellis design has been a trend in the last 5 years, so I assumed that the lifecycle for this is coming to an end (I might be wrong).
 Isn’t it pretty?